haron/tra/README.md

                         [env var: TRN_MODEL] (default: gemini-2.5-flash)
   -p, --prompt PROMPT   Custom prompt for translation [env var: TRN_PROMPT]
                         (default: Translate the text (it can be in any language) into {to_language}.
-Don't explaint that the output is a translation.
-Tell me in case if you don't know about '{to_language}' language.
+Don't explain that the output is a translation.
+Tell me if you don't recognize '{to_language}' language.
 If there is a file attached, translate the contents of the file. {prompt_add}) -a, --prompt-add PROMPT_ADD
-                        Custom prompt for translation [env var: TRN_PROMPT_ADD] (default: )
+                        Text to append to the prompt [env var: TRN_PROMPT_ADD] (default: )
+  -w, --wrap WRAP       Wrap output at N chars (use 0 to disable wrapping) [env
+                        var: TRN_WRAP] (default: 80)
   -v, --verbose         Enable verbose output [env var: TRN_VERBOSE] (default:
                         False)
   -d, --debug           Enable debug output [env var: TRN_DEBUG] (default: